AyrA/YtStream/README.md

 # YtStream
 Live Youtube to MP3 transcoder

-This is an ASP.NET Core version of [php-ytstream](https://github.com/AyrA/php-ytstream)
+This is a much more advanced version of [php-ytstream](https://github.com/AyrA/php-ytstream) written in ASP.NET Core.

-Documentation is to follow...
+## Notable features

+- Live streaming of youtube content.
+Data is sent as it's downloaded to the server
+- Automatic trimming of non-music sections using SponsorBlock
+- User can concatenate multiple ids into a single audio file
+- Supports playback of entire youtube playlists
+- Fully configurable (cache duration, audio quality, etc)
+- Restrictions for streaming

+TODO: More docs